hugobally/disquaire/README.md

 # disquaire

+This is a Work in progress -- An incomplete test version of the result can be seen at https://ajna.netlify.app/

 disquaire is a static site builder for small record labels or record stores.

 The site's data comes from two sources :